JP-Ellis/mathematica-notebook-filter/README.md

 Contributing
 ============

 Pull requests to improve compatibility with other versions (or to fix bugs) are very welcome.

-If you find a bug, please feel free to open an issue though please provide enough information to reproduce the bug or a minimal example of a Notebook file that causes the issue.
+If you find a bug, please feel free to open an issue and make sure to provide enough information to reproduce the bug or a minimal example of a Notebook file that causes the issue.